VeganCanPhotosynthesis/CRM-Analysis/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code adheres to the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README provides a comprehensive overview of the CRM Analytics project, including setup instructions and project structure.
-If you need any modifications or additional details, let me know!